aws/amazon-genomics-cli/site/content/en/docs/Getting started/installation.md

 Commands
   Getting Started 🌱
     account     Commands for AWS account setup.
-                Install or remove Amazon Genomics CLI from your account.
+                Install or remove AGC from your account.

   Contexts
     context     Commands for contexts.